Tough All Over (Shelby Lynne album)

-Tough All Over is the second album by American country music songwriter Shelby Lynne.
+Tough All Over is the second studio album by American country music songwriter Shelby Lynne.
 It was released in 1990 via Epic Records.
 It includes the singles "I'll Lie Myself to Sleep" and "Things Are Tough All Over".

 Content

 The album includes several cover songs: "Lonely Weekends" was originally released by Charlie Rich, "I Walk the Line" by Johnny Cash, and "Don't Get Around Much Anymore" by Duke Ellington.

 Critical reception

 Thom Jurek of Allmusic rated the album 4 out of 5 stars, saying that "It just isn't a strictly country outing, but it's a truly fine pop-country record."